tomdoyleiom/game-api/README.md

 - created CRUD endpoints for report
 - decided to extract comments out into their own model
 - built endpoint for comments
+- created aggregate schemas for generating the report.
+- completed the report endpoint.